bellonemauro/Labonatip2.0/README.txt

 nsis - only to generate the installation package

-API documentation available <a href="https://github.com/bellonemauro/PPC1API-docs.io/settings">here</a>
+API documentation available at https://github.com/bellonemauro/PPC1API-docs.io/settings

 known issues:
   - none for now